 This is one of my favorite tutorials for a real leaf garland.

 It’s no secret that we despise glitter in our house.
 Sure, it’s pretty and all that.
 But once it’s there, you literally cannot get rid of the stuff.
 It’s everywhere!
-Which is why I was super excited to discover the idea of nature confetti as one of the fall crafts for kids!
+Which is why I was super excited to discover the idea of nature confetti as one of our fall crafts for kids!

 This seems like a great alternative to glitter (not to mention much more environmentally friendly).
 It’s also super easy to make!
 I don’t know about your kids, but my little guy LOVES using the hole punch, so this is perfect for him.
+To make it, simply gather colorful leaves from outside and punch away!

 Once you have your very own nature confetti, there are so many fun things to do with it!
 It’s one of the simplest fall crafts for kids, but I love that you can continue to use it in the future.
 Put it in birthday cards, use it for art projects, or decorate for outdoor parties!